dburnsii/UA-CSC453/README.md

 	File Name			Contributor						Description
-	test01.c			Desone Burns II (dburnsii)				Tests with a single function, with a minimal statement. test02.c			Desone Burns II (dburnsii)				Tests with a single simple declaration test03.c			Desone Burns II	(dburnsii)				Tests that multiple declarations can be made (same logic should be inside "func")
+	test01.c			Desone Burns II (dburnsii)				Tests with a single function, with a minimal statement. test02.c			Desone Burns II (dburnsii)				Tests with a single simple declaration test03.c			Desone Burns II	(dburnsii)				Tests that multiple declarations can be made with commas (same logic should be inside "func") test04.c			Desone Burns II (dburnsii)				Tests that compiler can handle multiple separate declarations test05.c			Desone Burns II (dburnsii)				Tests that compiler can handle multiple separate functions test06.c			Desone Burns II (dburnsii)				Tests that compiler can handle combinations of functions and declarations test07.c			Desone Burns II (dburnsii)				Flops the order of test 6